AWFKK/GetX/README.md

 # GetX

-A simple fullter project how to achieve State Manage with GetX(Obx)
+A simple fullter project how to achieve State Manage with GetX, Obx, GetxBuilder

 Screenshort,